Cupid plc

-Cupid plc was the owner and operator of multiple high-volume online dating websites, covering the range from mainstream to niche audiences.
-The full network of websites is available worldwide in a variety of languages, and by the end of the first half of 2012 more than 54 million users had created profiles in the company's websites.
-As is customary among all internet dating companies, all of their products are available across multiple devices (web, mobile, Android, iOS) and platforms (on web browsers, within Facebook).
+Cupid plc was the owner and operator of several online dating websites, covering mainstream to niche audiences.
+The websites were global, in a variety of languages, and by the end of the first half of 2012 more than 54 million users had created profiles on the company's websites.
+The products were available across multiple devices (web, mobile, Android, iOS) and platforms (on web browsers, within Facebook).

 History

 Founded in 2005 by Bill Dobbie and Max Polyakov, the company was originally made up of a range of dating websites operated from an off-shore base.
-In 2006, Polyakov and Dobbie acquired the EasyDate business and brand to complement and serve as an umbrella for their network of sites, which had been experiencing a steady growth in user base.
-The company quickly grew its user base – by 2007 they had their first million paying users, and a few years after that they hit an impressive 13 million paying users across all networks.
+In 2006, Polyakov and Dobbie acquired the EasyDate business, which had been experiencing growth.
+The company quickly grew its user base – by 2007 they had a million paying users, and a few years after that they hit 13 million paying users across all networks.

-By early March 2010, the user base was growing at a rate of 300,000 per month, and new products were succeeding in increasing these numbers and expanding the user base.
-A year later, in May 2011, the company boasted 23 million members in 39 countries.
-The company was named as Scotland's fastest growing technology firm by Deloitte in its October 2011 Fast 500 listing, and in May 2012, went on to be awarded the UK Stock Market Awards 2012 award for Best Travel & Leisure PLC.
+By early March 2010, the user base was growing at a rate of 300,000 per month, and new products were increasing these numbers.
+A year later, in May 2011, the company had 23 million members in 39 countries.
+The company was named as Scotland's fastest growing technology firm by Deloitte in its October 2011 Fast 500 listing, and in May 2012 went on to win the Best Travel & Leisure PLC award at the UK Stock Market Awards.

-This success, and the desire to fund further growth, prompted the company to become listed in the Alternative Investment Market of the London Stock Exchange (AIM).
+The company was listed in the Alternative Investment Market of the London Stock Exchange (AIM).
 Upon admission, the company had an approximate market capitalisation of £45 million.
-The fresh capital brought about by the listing enabled the company to perform some strategic acquisitions in markets where it had detected potential, like France, Germany, the US, and Brazil.
+The capital raised by the listing enabled the company to undertake some strategic acquisitions in markets with growth potential.
 On 24 July 2012, Cupid plc announced that it had acquired the French dating site Assistance Genie Logiciel (AGL) for the sum of €3.7 million.
-The deal to buy the 1986-founded company includes French dating sites amour.com, serencontrer.com and ulla.com.
+The deal to buy the 1986-founded company included French dating sites amour.com, serencontrer.com and ulla.com.
 Also in 2012 Cupid acquired Uniform Dating, a niche website aimed at uniformed services personnel such as firefighters, nurses, armed forces and police.